kalv/kalv/posts/2025/nort.md

 I see Nort becoming a platform that can scan any structure with lidar and upload it to the web.
 Allowing others to see what you're seeing.
 A product and service that will revolutionize the world, better than instagram.

-Would love to talk to investors one day, Apple or Google about this and work with them on what else they could do with this for a social platform.
-I think it would be great for a new social platform for creatives of all ages and colours around the world.

 I believe it will be able to share immersive visual captures for those that perhaps are impaired or un-able to get to a specific locations.
 Such as hikes to a rare hot spring, monuments like in the british musuem or impressive architectural or sites like Stone Hedge.

 The prototype I have is simple for now, but highlights what is possible.
-It's just me in my bedroom where I've been working on my simple macbook air since arriving to the UK the end of Jan 2025.
+It's just me in my bedroom where I've been working on my simple computer since arriving to the UK the end of Jan 2025.

 I called this Nort, because I love Tron.